ErikWegner/drupal_nagios/README.txt

 submit them in the issue queue on drupal.org.

 * The nagios_get_data() function can provide a hook so modules can provide their own data into Nagios.
-* Would be nice if modules can override the 'status' element in the array as well.
+* Would be nice if modules can override the 'DRUPAL' element in the array as well.
 * Instead of using Nagios built in check_http, it would be more beneficial if we have our custom Drupal plugin for Nagios that returns OK, WARNING or CRITICAL, and not just check for a string, or absence thereof.
 * Implement a full SNMP MIB for Drupal